 Upper Division Transfer Requirements

-Applicants will qualify for admission as an upper division transfer student if:
+Generally, applicants will qualify for admission as an upper-division transfer student if they meet all of the following requirements:

-- They have a grade point average of 2.0 ("C"), 2.4 for a non-California resident, or better in all transferable units attempted;
+- They have a grade point average of at least 2.0 (C) or higher in all transferable units attempted; and